AgileRL/AgileRL/docs/evolvable_networks/index.rst

    Structure of an ``EvolvableNetwork``, showing the underlying encoder and head networks which are ``EvolvableModule`` objects themselves.

 This abstraction allows us to define common networks used in RL algorithms very simply, since it automatically creates an appropriate encoder for the passed observation space.
-After, we just create a head to the the network that processed the encoded observations into an apprioriate number of outputs (for e.g. policies or critics).
+After, we just create a head to the the network that processes the encoded observations into an appropriate number of outputs (for e.g. policies or critics).
 Off-the-shelf ``EvolvableNetwork``'s in AgileRL natively support the following observation spaces:

   - :class:`~gymnasium.spaces.Box`: Use an ``EvolvableMLP``, ``EvolvableCNN``, or ``EvolvableLSTM`` as the encoder, depending on the dimensionality of the observation space.